chirpley/docs/docs/source/wallet.rst

    +-------------+-------------+

-In the top part of the wallet you'll find:
+In the top part of the wallet, you'll find:

 - Wallet Balance